-3 UNICEF, 'Building Better Brains: New Frontiers in Early Childhood Development', 2015 national budget for FY 2023/24.
-However, it is documented that public investments in education and other forms of ruman capital development will have low returns if children do not have the adequate levels of cognitive and social skills development at an early age .
+Uganda's human capital development programme accounts for the largest proportion of Uganda's national budget for FY 2023/24.
+However, it is documented that public investments in education and other forms of human capital development will have low returns if children do not have the adequate levels of cognitive and social skills development at an early age .
 Investment in Early Childhood Development (ECD) has been documented to be one of the most effective, long-term strategies for poverty eradication.
 Available evidence suggests that "smart investments in the physical, cognitive, linguistic, and socio-emotional development of young children - from before birth until they transition to primary school - are critical to put them on the path to greater prosperity, and to help countries be more productive and compete more successfully in a rapidly changing global economy".